YChuan1115/Math301-Fall2014/textbook/README.md

 fix the problem, and then submit a
 [pull request](https://help.github.com/articles/creating-a-pull-request).
 I will evaluate your changes and consider them for inclusion in our version of the textbook.
-If your pull request is accepted, I will award a half a percentage point of extra credit (possibly more depending on the significance of the contribution).
+I will award a half a percentage point of extra credit for each accepted pull request (possibly more depending on the significance of the contribution).